jplayin/jplayin/README.md

 ### I'm Arun Babu,

-I'm a Technical Lead (Java).
+I'm a Technical Architect (Java).
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/jplayin/)!

 <h3>💼 Things that I'm currently working on:</h3>
 <details>